niv/neverwinter.nim/README.md

   for your user on Linux/OSX, and on Windows will even pull in the required compiler and package manager.

+* Note that 0.19.0 works, but you'll have to give --nilseqs:on for now.
+  (i.e. `./build.sh --nilseqs:on`)

 * Clone this repository *with submodules*:
   `git clone --recursive https://github.com/niv/neverwinter_utils.nim`